github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 Recommendations, best practices or product hints.
 Tips contain non-essential information that users can follow at their discretion.
 Particularly useful in articles aimed at new users.

-For example, "[AUTOTITLE](/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/personalizing-your-profile)" uses a tip callout to help users understand what to expect when they @mention an organization.
+For example, "[AUTOTITLE](/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/personalizing-your-profile)" uses a tip alert to help users understand what to expect when they @mention an organization.

 > [!TIP]
 > When you @mention an organization, only those that you're a member of will autocomplete.
 You can still @mention organizations that you're not a member of, like a previous employer, but the organization name won't autocomplete for you.